 Summers currently serves as the ranking minority member of the Family, Children and Human Affairs Committee.
-She is also a member of the Public Policy Committee and the Select Committee on Government Reduction.
+She is also a member of the Public Policy Committee.

 Summers is the coordinator of the National Diabetes Prevention Program at the Indiana Minority Health Coalition in Indianapolis.
 She has worked for The ARC of Indiana, a statewide advocacy group for people with intellectual disabilities and their families; and the Julian Center shelter, a domestic violence center.
 She was formerly in the funerary business.

 Summers graduated from St. Mary’s Academy for Girls, attended IUPUI, and received an associate degree from the Indiana College of Mortuary Science in 1981.

 She is a member of Alpha Kappa Alpha Sorority, Inc.; the NAACP; and Light of the World Christian Church.
 Summers is the daughter of the late State Representative Joseph W. Summers and has one son and one granddaughter.